mac4346/CarolinaFarmTrust/Summer2018/Content/clayton_localfarms(final txt).md

 #### 10. Jackson Farm
 **Location:** Godwin, NC

-**Pros:** Jackson FarmÕs goal is to supply seasonal food through the use of sustainable agriculture.
+**Pros:** Jackson Farm's goal is to supply seasonal food through the use of sustainable agriculture.
 Along with their 150-acre farm, they have a wildlife sanctuary onsite to support further efforts to protect and sustain nature.

 **Activities:** You can choose to stay overnight in their guesthouse and get a true family farm feel or you can stop by and tour the land along with pre-civil war buildings.
 There is a birding trail that offers scenic views of untouched nature.
 Feel free to stay and relax here for a bit!